- 2013–present: Ph.D. studies in Historical Theology, Institute of Post-Reformation Studies (IPRS), ETF Leuven, Belgium

 Contributions to Edited Volumes

-- Henk van den Belt (ed.) et al. Synopsis Purioris Theologiae / Synopsis of a Purer Theology: Latin Text and English Translation.
+- Contributor to: Henk van den Belt (ed.) et al. Synopsis Purioris Theologiae / Synopsis of a Purer Theology: Latin Text and English Translation.
 Vol. 2, Disputations 24-42.
-Translated by Riemer A Faber.
-Studies in Medieval and Reformation Traditions 204; Text and Sources, 8.
+Translated by Riemer A. Faber.
+Studies in Medieval and Reformation Traditions 204; Text and Sources 8.
 Leiden: Brill, 2016.

 - “’Status ergo hominis fuit beatissimus’: The Doctrine of the Original State of Man in the Synopsis Purioris Theologiae (1625),” Sixteenth Century Society and Conference, Bruges (BE), 18-20th August 2016.